vbjan/vbjan.github.io/index.md

 - 🌳 During my 3-month research project at ETH, I worked on depth estimation solutions to infer occluded tree branches from RGB-D imagery.
 The resulting paper is accepted in IEEE RA-L [[Link]](https://ieeexplore.ieee.org/document/10403997).

-Currently, I am actively seeking roles as a Machine Learning Engineer or Data Scientist, where I can apply my technical expertise in ML to develop innovative solutions alongside a team of similarly passionate colleagues.
+Currently, I am actively seeking a PhD position and am particularly excited about representation learning and scientific ML.

 If this text resonates with you, feel free to reach out.
 I love meeting new people.
 You can reach me at jan-philipp[at]bassewitz[dot]biz.